 Description: The course is designed to develop a student's understanding of engineering problem solving and design practices.
 Students will study the various fields of engineering, study new achievements in engineering, and give written and oral presentations on those findings.
 The main focus of the course will be applying the design process (including working drawings, decision matrices, prototype construction, and photo documentation) to several different design projects that will be completed with a team.
-A demonstration of the end product, a power-point presentation accompanied by a team presentation of the process and a written report will conclude the project.
+A demonstration of the end product, a power-point presentation accompanied by a team presentation of the process, and a written report will conclude the project.
 The teams will rotate with every project, with each student having to be an active and productive member of each team.
+The design projects will be interspersed with some math topics and projects as they relate to the design practices.